 Brief history of globalization

 Globalization is a process of growing exchange, interaction and integration between people, governments and private organizations across the globe.
 International trade, capital flows, migration, technological transfer and cultural exchanges are some of the typical manifestations of this process.
 The encounters and relationships between ancient civilizations and the colonization processes initiated during the Age of Discoveries were archaic and early-modern forms of globalization.
 During the 19th century technological progress and the Industrial Revolution catalyzed globalization.
 The political and economic international agreements after the Second World War accelerated this process even further.
+However, this term really became paramount in the academic literature and media after the fall of the Iron Curtain and the Soviet Union which enabled a much more fluid communications, exchanges of goods and services and migration.

 For years globalization was equated with progress and economic growth and generally supported.
 However, in the last few years an increasing number of voices have started to criticize this phenomenon and point at several flaws and dangers associated with it.
 The anti-globalization movement has grown.
 Not only left-wing anti-capitalists oppose globalization, but conservative nationalists have recently emerged as a strong force against it.
 To what extent is globalization to blame for problems such as national unemployment, inequality, terrorism and cultural homogenization?